CarsonKegley/vscode-config-files/README.md

-This repo contains the my personal vsCode settings and extensions.
-The bash script can be ran to dowload all of the above.
+Pull and run the sh script in a bash terminal to download vscode extentions.